-Section 12(d) involves other instances of an arbitrator's failure to disclose and Section 12(c) covers instances where the arbitrator makes a required disclosure, a party objects to that arbitrator's service, but the arbitrator overrules the objection and continues to serve.
-Challenges based upon a lack of impartiality, including disclosed or undisclosed facts, interests, or relationships are subject to the developing case law under Section 23(a)(2).
-Also courts are given wider latitude in deciding whether to vacate an award under Section 12(c) and (d) which is permissive in nature (an award "may" be vacated) rather than Section 23(a) which is mandatory (a court "shall" vacate an award).
+Section 12(c) covers instances where the arbitrator makes a required disclosure, a party objects to that arbitrator's service, but the arbitrator overrules the objection and continues to serve.
+In the situation of a disclosed interest or relationship, the presumption of evident partiality in section 12(d) does not apply even if the disclosure involved "a known, direct, and material interest in the outcome of the arbitration proceeding or a known, existing, and substantial relationship with a party."

+Challenges based upon a lack of impartiality, including disclosed or undisclosed facts, interests, or relationships are subject to the developing case law under section 23(a)(2).
+Courts also are given wider latitude in deciding whether to vacate an award under section 12(c) and (d) that is permissive in nature (an award "may" be vacated) rather than section 23(a) which is mandatory (a court "shall" vacate an award).

-Section 12(c) also requires a party to make a timely objection to the arbitrator's continued service in order to preserve grounds to vacate an award under Section 23(a)(2).
+Section 12(c) and (d) also require a party to make a timely objection to the arbitrator's continued service in order to preserve grounds to vacate an award under section 23(a)(2).
 Bossley v.
 Mariner Fin.
-Grp., Inc., 11 S.W.3d 349 (Tex.App.
-2000) ("A party who does not object to the selection of the arbitrator or to any alleged bias on the part of the arbitrator at the time of the hearing waives the right to complain."
-Id. at 351.)
+Grp., Inc., 11 S.W.3d 349, 351 (Tex.
+Ct.
+App.
+2000) ("A party who does not object to the selection of the arbitrator or to any alleged bias on the part of the arbitrator at the time of the hearing waives the right to complain.").
+Where the arbitrator makes the disclosure under section 12(c) prior to the hearing, the party normally must object prior to the hearing; if the arbitrator fails to disclose a required fact under section 12(d), the party should object within a reasonable period after the person learns or should have learned of the undisclosed fact.

-5. Special problems are presented by tripartite panels involving "party-arbitrators" - that is, in situations such as where each of the arbitrating parties selects an arbitrator and a third, neutral arbitrator is jointly selected by the party-arbitrators.
-See generally III Macneil Treatise § 28.4.
-In some such cases, it may be agreed that the party-arbitrators are not regarded as "neutral" arbitrators, but are deemed to be predisposed toward the party which appointed them.
+5. Special problems are presented by tripartite panels involving non-neutral arbitrators--that is, in situations such as where each of the arbitrating parties selects an arbitrator and a third, neutral arbitrator is jointly selected by the arbitrators chosen by the parties.
+See generally III MACNEIL TREATISE § 28.4.
+In some such cases, it may be agreed that the arbitrators chosen by the parties are not regarded as "neutral" arbitrators, but are deemed to be predisposed toward the party which appointed them.
 See, e.g., AAA, Commercial Disp.
 Resolution Pro.
 R-12(b), 19.
-However, in other situations even the party arbitrators may have a duty of neutrality on some or all issues.
-The integrity of the process demands that party-arbitrators, like other arbitrators, disclose pertinent interests and relationships to all parties as well as other members of the arbitration panel.
-It is particularly important for the neutral arbitrator to know the interest of the party arbitrator, for example, if the party arbitrator is being paid on a contingent-fee basis.
-Thus, Section 12(a) and (b) apply to party arbitrators but under a "reasonable person" standard for someone in the position of a party and not a neutral arbitrator.
+However, in other situations even the arbitrators appointed by the parties may have a duty of neutrality on some or all issues.
+The integrity of the process demands that the non-neutral arbitrators chosen by the parties, like neutral arbitrators, disclose pertinent interests and relationships to all parties as well as other members of the arbitration panel.
+It is particularly important for the neutral arbitrator to know the interest of the arbitrator selected by each of the parties if, for example, such nonneutral arbitrator is being paid on a contingent-fee basis.
+Thus, section 12(a) and (b) apply to non-neutral arbitrators but under a "reasonable person" standard for someone in the position of a party and not a neutral arbitrator.
+Nasca v.
+State Farm Mut.
+Automobile Ins.
+Co., 2000 WL 374297 (Colo.
+Ct.
+App., April 13, 2000) (finding that party-appointed arbitrator had duty to disclose substantial business relationship with the party).